 To transform the “regular” brownies into a keto version we have to ditch the sugar, the wheat flour, and milk chocolate (suuuuper high in sugar).

-• Vanilla extract – use a high-quality vanilla extract for the best flavors.
+- Vanilla extract – Adds warmth and depth—be sure to use a high-quality pure vanilla extract for the best flavor.

 How to Make Keto Brownies